georgeyounes/CRIMP/README.md

 - Full documentation (covering the already available functionality, which is a little more than the above example)
 - More example usage

+## Disclaimer

+This code is distributed in the hope that it will be useful, but WITHOUT ANY EXPRESSED OR IMPLIED WARRANTY.
+Use this code solely if you understand what it is doing.
+Feel free to reach out with any questions.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)